Massachusetts Governor Signs Naturopathic Medicine Bill into Law

 The Association of Accredited Naturopathic Medical Colleges (aanmc.org) supports the work of its seven member colleges and promotes the naturopathic medical profession.
 The AANMC website is a clearinghouse for information about this growing health field and serves as a resource for prospective students of naturopathic medicine.
 Request Info on our colleges.

-AANMC’s member schools are: Bastyr University (Seattle, Washington and San Diego, California), The Boucher Institute (British Columbia, Canada), Canadian College of Naturopathic Medicine (Toronto, Canada), National University of Natural Medicine (Portland, Oregon), National University of Health Sciences (Chicago, Illinois), Southwest College of Naturopathic Medicine and Health Sciences (Phoenix, Arizona), University of Bridgeport College of Naturopathic Medicine (Bridgeport, Connecticut).
+AANMC’s member schools are: Bastyr University (Seattle, Washington and San Diego, California), The Canadian College of Naturopathic Medicine – Boucher Campus (British Columbia, Canada), Canadian College of Naturopathic Medicine (Toronto, Canada), National University of Natural Medicine (Portland, Oregon), National University of Health Sciences (Chicago, Illinois), Sonoran University of Health Sciences (Phoenix, Arizona), University of Bridgeport College of Naturopathic Medicine (Bridgeport, Connecticut).